- Published on

 While many supplements show promise in research, it's important to approach claims with a critical eye.
 Here's what the science generally suggests:

 - Addressing Deficiencies: If you have a diagnosed deficiency, supplementing with the missing nutrient can have a significant positive impact on brain function.
+This is perhaps the most evidence-backed use case for brain-health supplements.

 - Supporting Overall Health: Supplements that support overall health, like omega-3s and antioxidants, can indirectly benefit brain health by reducing inflammation and protecting cells.